seth586/guides/FreeNAS/matrix-synapse/7_coturn.md

 #### Poor mans ddns
 coturn is designed to be utilized without a NAT and with a static IP address.
 You and I are likely using a NAT (router) and a dynamic ip address.
 This script will be called every 5 minutes as a cronjob, ask the router's upnp daemon for the WAN ip address, and if its different than whats it reads in `turnserver.conf`, will edit `turnserver.conf` with the new IP and restart coturn.

 Install `miniupnpd` on your router, and enable the service.
-Or, if you're not using an open source operating system on your router, poray to the gods the manufacturer set up upnp correctly...
+Or, if you're not using an open source operating system on your router, pray to the retail router gods that the manufacturer set up upnp correctly...

 `root@turnserver:~ #` `pkg install upnpc`